 Throughout all of this, the political posturing and hypocrisy by South Carolina Attorney General, Henry McMaster, did not go un-noticed.
 The selective prosecution of Craigslist when there are other publications that are publishing way more graphic sexual content, has raised more than the ire of Craigslist.
 McMaster is treading on thin ice atop a sewer lake without a harness.

 The Julissa Brisman Killing: The Julissa Brisman killing was the straw that broke the camel’s back in terms of creating a public relations atmosphere in which Craigslist felt extremely vulnerable, inspite of being protected by Federal Law CDA Section 230 which holds it not liable for content posted by users.
 But the Julissa Brisman killing was different.
-The seven Attorneys General couldn’t have asked for a better public relations milieu to energize them while putting Craig and company on the defensive.
-In the wake of the killing, the lawmen did what any good politician would do: They ratcheted up the attack on Craigslist’s Erotic Services and threatened all kinds of lawsuits in addition to the few that they did file.
+The seven Attorneys General couldn’t have asked for a better test case, not to mention public relations milieu that would synergize with with their campaign while putting Craig and company on the defensive.
+In the wake of the killing, the lawmen did what any good politician would do: They ratcheted up the attack on Craigslist’s Erotic Services and threatened all kinds of lawsuits in addition to the few that they had filed already.

 “We will be monitoring closely to make sure that this measure is more than a name change from ‘erotic’ to ‘adult’ and that the manual blocking is tough and effective to scrub prostitution and pornography,” he said.